And Now For the Fine Print . . .

 Conflicts of interest-Financial aid & Scholarship office

-It is the policy of the Office of Financial Aid & Scholarships at A&M-Commerce to prohibit conflicts of interest that may occur during the regular course of business when processing financial aid for family members, friends and other individuals who may have a personal relationship with the financial aid staff who process financial aid applications.
+It is the policy of the Office of Financial Aid & Scholarships at East Texas A&M to prohibit conflicts of interest that may occur during the regular course of business when processing financial aid for family members, friends and other individuals who may have a personal relationship with the financial aid staff who process financial aid applications.
 Please note the following policies:

 The expectation of all employees of this office is to exhibit professional behavior that refrains from conflict of interest or the perception thereof.